-Jain and Srivastava (2025) proposed neurological disorders, the use of MRI and CT images as input data in DL models is becoming increasingly widespread.
+Jain and Srivastava proposed neurological disorders, the use of MRI and CT images as input data in DL models is becoming increasingly widespread.
 In this study, MRI images from the "Alzheimer Parkinson 3 Class Data Set" available on the Kaggle platform were used for the diagnosis of Alzheimer's and PD.
 The dataset includes three classes: 2,561 Alzheimer's, 906 Parkinson's, and 3,010 Control (Normal) images.
 In this work, the Alzheimer, Parkinson, and Normal classes were trained using ResNet-18, VGG-16, and ConvNext architectures, yielding accuracy rates of 96.2%, 95.4%, and 98.9%, respectively.
-Additionally, Alzheimer and Parkinson diseases were tested against the normal class using binary classifiers.
-For the Alzheimer-Normal and Parkinson-Normal classes, the models achieved the following results:

-ResNet-18 with accuracy rates of 82.0% and 96.1%, VGG-16 with 95.4% and 89.4%, and ConvNext with 99.4% and 99.5%, respectively [12].
+In addition, Alzheimer and PDs were tested against the normal class using binary classifiers.
+For the Alzheimer-Normal and Parkinson-Normal classes, the models achieved the following results: ResNet-18 with accuracy rates of 82.0% and 96.1%, VGG-16 with 95.4% and 89.4%, and ConvNext with 99.4% and 99.5%, respectively.[12]

-Nawal, Habib and Barua (2025), stated an approach combining Histogram of Oriented Gradients (HOG) with It is suggested to use a customized CNN for early Parkinson's disease diagnosis.
-Preprocessing methods were used to improve the consistency and quality of a medical image collection.
+Nawal et al., stated that an approach combining Histogram of Oriented Gradients (HOG) with it is suggested to use a customized convolutional neural networks (CNN) for early PD diagnosis.
+Pre-processing methods were used to improve the consistency and quality of a medical image collection.
 The CNN extracts key features while HOG provides edge orientation information, and their fusion creates a robust feature map.
 An integrated attention mechanism further refines focus on crucial regions.
 Evaluation demonstrates a balanced performance in terms of accuracy (99%) and parameter (0.8M) requirement.
-Visualization tools like Grad CAM offer insights into model decisions, aiding interpretability.
-This approach offers an accurate PD detection, potentially transforming diagnosis and improving patient outcomes [13].
+Visualization tools, such as Grad class activation mapping offer insights into model decisions, aiding interpretability.
+This approach offers an accurate PD detection, potentially transforming diagnosis and improving patient outcomes.[13]

-Mehta and Khurana (2024) aimed to determine whether DBNs are suitable for detecting PD early since they can assess complicated and high-dimensional medical information.
-During the DBN modelling, the data used were trained and tested using publicly available datasets, and the accuracy level recorded was 92%.
+Mehta and Khurana aimed to determine whether deep belief networks (DBNs) are suitable for detecting PD early since they can assess complicated and high-dimensional medical information.
+During the DBN modeling, the data used were trained and tested using publicly available datasets, and the accuracy level recorded was 92%.
 In comparison, the sensitivity was 90%, and the specificity was 94%.
-The ROC-AVC of the timing of task execution was calculated to be 95% in the diagnostic capacity, which indeed indicates the high level had been maintained.
+The receiver operating characteristic (ROC)-AVC of the timing of task execution was calculated to be 95% in the diagnostic capacity, which indeed indicates the high level had been maintained.
 According to the above results, the DBN model provided superior performance to other diagnostic methods, which include a low FNR.
-Traditional techniques, where the diagnosis depends on a doctor's assignment and imaging techniques, are usually less accurate and take more time to detect diseases early [14].
+Traditional techniques, where the diagnosis depends on a doctor's assignment and imaging techniques, are usually less accurate and take more time to detect diseases early.[14]

-Vats and Mehta (2024) suggested deploying a deep belief network (DBN) method, considered a highly advanced ML algorithm, which is more of a memory structure capable of DL and hierarchically.
-Their study implied the use of a DBM model for a diverse data set of 500 PD subjects suspected to have disease in its early stage.
-The dataset contains medical records, speaking analysis, audio recordings of subjects, and biometric monitoring.
+Vats and Mehta suggested deploying a DBN method, considered a highly advanced ML algorithm, which is more of a memory structure capable of DL and hierarchically.
+Their study implied the use of a DBM model for a diverse data set of 500 PD subjects suspected to have the disease in its early stage.
+The dataset contains medical records, speaking analysis, recordings of subjects, and biometric monitoring.
 The model was trained using a two-phase training approach.
-The first phase is an unsupervised pre-training process to learn general characteristics.
-The DBN model's accuracy of 93%, sensitivity of 90%, specificity of 93%, and AVC of 0.
-7. 97 were all extremely positive outcomes.
-With an accuracy of 85%, sensitivity of 80%, specificity of 85%, and AVC of 0.85%, these measurements perform better than standard diagnostic techniques [15].
+The first phase is an unsupervised pretraining process to learn general characteristics.
+The DBN model's accuracy of 93%, sensitivity of 90%, specificity of 93%, and AVC of 0.7.
+97 were all extremely positive outcomes.
+With an accuracy of 85%, sensitivity of 80%, specificity of 85%, and AVC of 0.85%, these measurements perform better than standard diagnostic techniques.[15]